The Ultimate Weekend in Death Valley National Park

 Inside the Park

 There are three hotels located inside the park which include The Inn at Death Valley, The Ranch at Death Valley, and Stovepipe Wells Village Hotel.
 The Inn at Death Valley is the most expensive option but it is also the nicest.
 The benefit of staying inside the park is that you can save a lot of driving time when you are here for two days.
-The downside with staying inside the park is that it is significantly expensive for the quality of accommodation that you are getting and you have very limited food options which are expensive.
-If you do decide to stay in the park but want to save some money you could just stay Saturday evening in the park.
+The downside with staying inside the park is that it is significantly expensive for the quality of accommodation that you are getting and you have very limited and expensive food options nearby.
+If you do decide to stay in the park but want to save some money you could just stay within the park only on Saturday evening.

 Outside the Park